Robertsmania/irefined/README.md

 ## Common Issues

+*cx_freeze the system cannot find the file specified* Currently only Windows is supported, and only the default installation path for iRacing.

 *Opening the settings sometimes shows the latest announcements screen.*
 This can usually be sorted by closing the pop up window and clicking the settings button again.